 The Lundquist College of Business is proud to be home to research-productive and talented faculty members.

-Since 2015, the management department's 11 research faculty members have published 72 papers, with 42 of those papers appearing in the top 50 journals evaluated by the Financial Times for its business school research rankings.
-Management faculty research has also been cited 18,767 times, according to Google Scholar.
+In the past five years, the management department's 11 research faculty members have published 78 papers, with 50 of those papers appearing in the top 50 journals evaluated by the Financial Times for its business school research rankings.
+Management faculty research has also been cited 21,510 times, according to Google Scholar.

 Management faculty's research interests include the influences of the natural environment on strategy, interfirm relationships, the development and commercialization of technological innovations, the interface between work and life domains, multilateral collaboration, entrepreneurship, diversity, fairness, and gig work.